 Alabama understands the impact school has on career and or college success.
 As a result, we have included our college and career ready indicator as another measureable indicator for high schools in this area.
 Students have multiple opportunities to be declared college and/or career ready.
-Students can be identified as college or career ready by the successful completion of one of six options.
+Students can be identified as college or career ready by the successful completion of one of eight options.
 Our goal is that our students will benefit from challenging, world-class standards in all subjects.
 One of the supporting structures for this goal is that all twelfth grade students will earn at least one college or career readiness indicator prior to leaving school.
+As a result, Alabama is providing various tools to local school systems for all K-12 students to have opportunities to explore various college and career options.
 As a measure of success, our goal is to increase the college and career readiness rate of all students in a cohort to 94% by 2030.
-The six indicators of college and career readiness currently utilized are achieving a benchmark score on the ACT, scoring a 3, 4, or 5 on an Advanced Placement exam/scoring a 4, 5, 6 or 7 on an International Baccalaureate exam, scoring silver level or above on ACT Work Keys, earning a transcripted college credit while still in high school, earning an Industry Credential, or being accepted for enlistment into any branch of the military.
-The college and Career Readiness indicator will be calculated based on the number of students enrolled in the actual cohort having earned at least one of the six indicators.
+The eight indicators of college and career readiness currently utilized are achieving a benchmark score on the ACT, scoring a 3, 4, or 5 on an Advanced Placement exam/scoring a 4, 5, 6 or 7 on an International Baccalaureate exam, scoring silver level or above on ACT Work Keys, earning a transcripted college credit while still in high school, earning an Industry Credential, being accepted for enlistment into any branch of the military, completing a career and technical education (CTE) program of study, or completing an inschool youth apprenticeship.
+The college and Career Readiness indicator will be calculated based on the number of students enrolled in the actual cohort having earned at least one of the eight indicators.